Author: Tim Morris, The Alternative Board Ivel Valley

-This week, one of my members wanted to talk about his sales process, and how he was concerned that while he was hitting a lot of his targets for calls, follow up calls and face to face meetings, he was just not getting the business that he thought he should for all of the effort he was expending, and he wanted to ask me if an approach using a Sandler type model would work for him, or whether the issue was that his sales resource couldn’t effectively close.
+One of my members, a local business owner, once wanted to talk about his sales process, and how he was concerned that while he was hitting a lot of his targets for calls, follow up calls and face to face meetings, he was just not getting the business that he thought he should for all of the effort he was expending.
+He wanted to ask me if an approach using a Sandler type model would work for him, or whether the issue was that his sales resource couldn’t effectively close.

 We spent a little time talking through some of his results and I recounted once seeing Joe Ades AKA the gentleman potato peeler salesman working a crowd in New York.
 We talked about how his technique was very similar to the Sandler method.